ardhi/bajo-config/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/ardhi/bajo-config) ![NPM Version](https://img.shields.io/npm/v/bajo-config)

-If you want to use YAML or TOML in your configuration files, this is the plugin you need to install
+If you want to use YAML or TOML in your [Bajo Framework](https://github.com/ardhi/bajo) config files, this is the plugin you need to install.

 ## Installation